A-Gaoba/30_Days_Of_JavaScript/03_Day/README.md

     You lived 3153600000 seconds.
     ``
  1. Create a human readable time format using the Date time object
-    1. YYYY-MM-DD HH:mm
-    2. DD-MM-YYYY HH:mm
-    3. DD/MM/YYYY HH:m
- ### Exercises: Level 3

-1. Create a human readable time format using the Date time object.
-The hour and the minute should be all the time two digits(7 hours should be 07 and 5 minutes should be 05 )
- .
-YYY-MM-DD HH:mm eg. 20120-01-02 07:05
 ```js
         let humanDate = new Date();
         let year = humanDate.getFullYear();